I can't seem to be able to recall a time in my childhood when I wasn't in tune with my creativity.

 Bringing up her highly hyperactive daughter as an only child must have made my mum get very creative.
 She filled our house with music, movies, books and, mostly, laughter.
 I was always given the room to explore new activities, encouraged by the woman who taught me everything that there is nothing more important than loving whatever you do with a passion.

-My mum taught me not to live with a "lukewarm" attitude, as we would say back home.
+My mum taught me not to live "lukewarm".

 In our family, everything was approached with a lot of love and dedication.

 Before I had lived through my first decade, I had quite possibly experienced every single hobby our small town had to offer.
 From aquarelle painting classes to gymnastics, tennis and even my own home-based "perfume business".
-Although that basically consisted on me smashing my mother's garden flowers, mixing them with water and selling them to her friends.
+Although that was basically me destroying my mother's garden flowers, mixing them with water and selling them to her friends.
 An only child has to think outside the box when it comes to entertainment.

 One of my fondest memories to this day remains the morning my mum drove a 3 year-old me to her first ballet lesson.
 I knew that was where I belonged.
 Instantly.
 Since then, I always managed to get myself involved in every arts-related project or class going on near me.
 I now consider myself an absolute expert in the geography and map of Buenos Aires (as long as there is a theatre or arts studio in that street, of course).